surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ### Reference Lines

-<b>Reference Lines:</b> enables the creation of reference lines in a chart.
+<b>Reference Lines:</b> Enables the creation of reference lines in a chart.

-- <b>Name:</b> specify a reference name for specific information on y-axis.
+- <b>Name:</b> Specify a reference name for specific information on y-axis.

-- <b>Type:</b> specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.
+- <b>Type:</b> Specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.

--  <b>From & to: </b> specify the reference line for specific range of measure values.
+-  <b>From & to: </b> Specify the reference line for specific range of measure values.

-- <b>Theme:</b> enables color for reference line.
+- <b>Theme:</b> Enables color for reference line.

  > <b>Note:</b>  Y-Axis is enabled only for Line, Bar and Bubble chart only.